skypyproject/skypy/docs/configuration_files.rst

 Variables
 ^^^^^^^^^
-* `Define a variable`: a variable is defined as a key-value pair at the top of the file.
+* `Variable definition`: a variable is defined as a key-value pair at the top of the file.
   YAML is able to interpret any numeric data with the appropriate type: integer, float, boolean.
   Similarly for lists and dictionaries.
   In addition, SkyPy has added extra functionality to interpret and store Astropy Quantities_.